 If your child has any additional needs, please call in advance to let us know.

 Bumblebee Ward is primarily run by our highly qualified nursing team but also includes consultants, clinical nurse specialists, physiotherapists, healthcare assistants, play specialists, psychologists, dieticians and housekeeping staff.

 Your child’s consultant, supported by a team of specialist doctors, has overall responsibility for their treatment and care.
 They will review your child regularly and answer your questions.

-The Harris International Private Patients Centre also has its own consultant-led, ward-based team of doctors who see patients every day.
+The International and Private Patients Service also has its own consultant-led, ward-based team of doctors who see patients every day.
 They act as a link between the child’s consultant, nurses and you.
 They will also be able to answer many of your questions.